valq7711/upytl/README.md

     }
 ```

-Here we define out HTMLPage component which we can use throughout our application givng us complete uniformity of "look and feel" irrespectrive of content being displyed.
+Here we define out HTMLPage component which we can use throughout our application givng us complete uniformity or "look and feel" irrespectrive of content being displyed.
 For the sake of simplicity we have defined the footer in the page component but equally as well we could have created a seperate `PageFooter` component.

 and the corresponding template: